w3c/wai-dynamic-planning/source/sustain/index.html.erb.md

 <%= more_information %>
 {:/}

-* {::nomarkdown}<%= link_to "Contacting Organizations about Inaccessible Websites", (w3url '/WAI/users/inaccessible.html') %>{:/}

-  Describes how people might seek to contact you, consider how you can make this task easier for your users.
+* {::nomarkdown}<%= link_to "Contacting Organizations about Inaccessible Websites", (w3url '/WAI/users/inaccessible.html') %>{:/} &ndash; Describes how people might seek to contact you, consider how you can make this task easier for your users.

 {::nomarkdown}
 <%= more_information :end %>